330 Main Avenue | Norwalk, CT 06851

 Norwalk Animal Hospital offers the experience to use advanced surgical techniques and technology for dogs and cats.
 Our surgical services and facilities include:

 • LASER Surgery.
 Norwalk Animal Hospital is one of the most experienced veterinary hospitals in the county capable of performing LASER surgery.
-LASER technology reduces surgical trauma to your pet, improves recovery and thus can shorten their hospital stay.
+LASER technology reduces surgical pain and inflammation thus improving and shorting recovery to your pet.
 Click here to read more about LASER surgery.

 • Cryosurgery.
 Cryosurgery is an alternative method of surgery performed by freezing tissue rather than using a traditional scalpel blade.
 This is done by rapidly applying extreme cold produced by liquid nitrogen to the abnormal tissue.
 Click here to read more about cryosurgery.